Itsy Docs

 Group Stages

 You move groups between stages either by clicking the stage indicators on the group detail page or by dragging the group card on the Kanban board.
+Stage changes are always a manual decision -- order statuses evolve independently underneath, driven by the system.

 Financial Tracking